Jaun1011/mdex/README.md

 # mdex
-mdes is a programm which can extends your markdown file with an index.
+mdex is a programm which can extends your markdown file with an index.